Easy Ayurveda Video Classes

 Visha hara – natural detoxification herb, useful in poisoning.

-Its paste is put on a hot pan, heated to a little higher temperature and applied over chest of children to relieve chronic cough and asthma.
+Its paste is put on a hot pan, heated to a little higher temperature and applied over the chest of children to relieve chronic cough and asthma.

-In case of fever due to Vata and Kapha imbalance, it is heated along with onion, tied in a pocket and heat is applied over chest.
+In case of fever due to Vata and Kapha imbalance, it is heated along with onion, tied in a pocket and heat is applied over the chest.

 It is also used in Irritable bowel syndrome, allergic skin and respiratory conditions, and as an anti stress tonic.